soura2004/VotingSystem/README.md

-VotingSystem Smart Contract
+🗳️ VotingSystem Smart Contract
-A simple decentralized voting system built in Solidity that allows users to:
+A simple and gas-efficient decentralized voting system built using Solidity.

-✅ Create proposals

-✅ Vote once per address

-✅ View all proposals with vote counts
+It allows users to create proposals and vote on them using their Ethereum wallet address.
+Each user can vote only once, ensuring fair and transparent governance.

-📦 Features
+📌 Features
-Any user can create a proposal with a description.
+✅ Create proposals with a description.

-Each wallet address can vote only once.

-Votes are counted on-chain and publicly viewable.
+🗳️ Vote on any existing proposal.

+🔒 One vote per wallet (prevents duplicate voting).

-All proposals and vote counts are stored on-chain.
+📊 Public visibility of all proposals and vote counts.

-🧱 Contract Structure
-🔹 struct Proposal
+🔍 Smart Contract Overview
+👷 Structs
 solidity
 Copy
 Edit